Motor Rally: Qatar's al-Attiyah wins third Dakar title

 LIMA: Qatar's Nasser al-Attiyah cruised to his third Dakar Rally title on Thursday (Jan 17) with a 46-minute cushion over second-placed Nani Roma at the end of the world's toughest rally in Lima.

-An Olympic medallist in shooting at the 2012 London Games, al-Attiyah had enough in hand to avoid taking any risks in his Toyota on the 10th and final stage from Pisco to the Peruvian capital, crossing the line a sedate 12th behind Carlos Sainz.
+An Olympic medallist in shooting at the 2012 London Games, al-Attiyah had enough in hand to avoid taking any risks in his Toyota on the 10th and final stage from Pisco to the Peruvian capital, crossing the line a sedate 12th behind Carlos Sainz, the 2018 champion.

+"Everybody wants to win the Dakar.
+But we felt when we came that in Peru, a 100-percent Peru rally, with no other country, there would be a lot of sand dunes, so we could do what we know we're good at," said al-Attiyah.

 France's former nine-time world rally champion Sebastien Loeb took third in the overall standings, almost two hours behind the Qatari whose previous wins came in 2011 and 2015.